Twelve Kitchen Items You Really Need to Throw Away

 8. Expired Pantry Staples

 It’s easy to overlook old items in the pantry.
 Check your shelves for expired flours, baking powders, and canned goods.
 Consuming expired food can affect the taste and quality of your meals.
-Clear out what’s expired and organize your pantry to easily see what you have.
+Clear out expired items and organize your pantry so you can easily see what you have.

 9. Cracked Cutting Boards